-- Develop a golf course facility emergency response plan which includes procedures to control, contain, collect, and store spilled materials. - Prominently post "Important Telephone Numbers" including CHEMTREC, for emergency information on hazards or actions to take in the event of a spill. - Ensure an adequately sized spill containment kit is readily available. - Designate a spokesperson who will speak on behalf of the facility should an emergency occur. - Host a tour for local emergency response teams (for example, fire fighters, etc.) to show them the facilities and to discuss the emergency response plan.
-Seek advice on ways to improve the plan.
+- Develop a golf course facility emergency response plan which includes procedures to control, contain, collect, and store spilled materials. - Prominently post "Important Telephone Numbers" including CHEMTREC, for emergency information on hazards or actions to take in the event of a spill; reference pesticide labels for additional emergency numbers. - Ensure an adequately sized spill containment kit is readily available. - Designate a spokesperson who will speak on behalf of the facility should an emergency occur. - Seek advice on ways to improve the plan.